APCSPrinciples/CreateYourOwnDataVisualization/README.md

 -------------------------------------------
 1. For this assignment you are welcome to collaborate with a partner.
 You can both work on the same visualization, or you can share a data set and each create a different visualization.

 1. To start, you will need some data.
 You can use data you find on the Internet or create your own.
-You should then put your data into a list.
+You should then put your data into a one or more arrays.

 2. Once you've collected data, you can start coding.
 Some ideas for visualizations include:
    - Using animation to show data changing over time (like the previous tutorial)